RemiMattheyDoret/AsynchronousTaskManager/README.md

 ## TaskManager

 TaskManager is a little C++ software package whose purpopse is to simplify the management of asynchronous tasks.
-There are two types of tasks that can be submitted to a TaskManager object; the name of a predefined function in C++ and a SHELL command line.
+There are two types of tasks that can be submitted to a TaskManager object; a predefined (hard-wired) function in C++ or any SHELL command line.

 After starting them, tasks can then be paused, resume or stopped at will.
 TaskManager also return the status of those tasks.